 Planting trees can help!

 Reforesting after wildfire helps restore watersheds by stabilizing soils, reducing erosion, and improving water quality.
-Planting trees where they are needed most, our Reforestation Program is securing critical water resources for all Americans.
+Planting trees where they are needed most, our Reforestation Program is securing critical water resources for all of us.

 Want to improve watersheds damaged by wildfire and other disturbances?
-Support our campaign and plant trees now.
+Support our efforts and plant trees now.

 Header photo: Lione Clare